 Treat Other Sleep Disorders

 Your risk for parasomnias increases when you have other sleep disorders, such as obstructive sleep apnea or periodic limb movement disorder.
+These conditions fragment sleep and may contribute to the mixed states that contribute to parasomnias.
 If you have been diagnosed with one of these disorders, follow the treatment plan set by your doctor to reduce this risk factor.

 When to Talk to Your Doctor